Afraar99/Portfolio-Website/README.md

 ## Overview

 This is my personal portfolio website showcasing my skills, projects, education, and experience as a Computing & Information Systems undergraduate and aspiring full-stack developer.
-The website features a clean, responsive design with interactive elements and animations.
+This website features a clean, responsive design with interactive elements and animations.

 ## Features